dseguy/php-error-messages/messages/class-"%s"-not-found.rst

    // No x definition in the code new X;

-   // it is not possible to have a class with the name '4f' ('4f')::c;
+   // it is not possible to have a class, with the name '4f' ('4f')::c;

-   // it is not possible to have a class with the name 'class' ('class')::c;
+   // it is not possible to have a class, with the name 'class' ('class')::c;

    // it is not possible to have static, self or parent in a string to call a method